ethanjameslim/Finance-Tracker/README.md

 pip install -r requirements.txt
 ```
 ### Create a .env File
-Generate a hashed password using python password.py, then create a .env file in the same directory as app.py and add:
+Generate a hashed password using `python password.py`, then create a .env file in the same directory as app.py and add:
 HASHED_PASSWORD=your_hashed_password_here

 ### Initialize the Database